The Geltmore Story

 “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it”. —Steve Jobs

-It’s beginnings were when Paul Silverman became the 6th man to be hired in the Dallas office of Coldwell Banker Commercial Brokerage Co, ( the predecessor to CBRE) in 1972.
+Its beginnings were, in 1972 when Paul Silverman became the 6th man to be hired in the Dallas office of Coldwell Banker Commercial Brokerage Co, (the predecessor to CBRE).

-After three years of good success doing retail leasing and land brokerage, Paul and his brother Harry formed an entity officially known as Geltmore Oil Co. to acquire an existing business on the Intercoastal Waterway in Surfside, TX.
-What was a essentially a tugboat filling station became a Texaco Marine distributorship that expanded into an oil field service business providing petroleum products to not only the marine business but also the off shore and on shore oil exploration business, It was here that Paul got his first taste of development by doing a dockside build to suit for BJ Hughes Co, and a build to suit heliport for Air Logistics. .
+After three years of good success doing retail leasing and land brokerage, Paul and his brother Harry, in 1975 formed an entity officially known as Geltmore Oil Co. to acquire an existing business on the Intercoastal Waterway in Surfside, TX.
+What was a essentially a tugboat filling station became a Texaco Marine distributorship that expanded into an oil field service business providing petroleum products to not only the marine business but also the off shore and on shore oil exploration business, It was here that Paul got his first taste of development by doing a dockside build to suit for BJ Hughes Co and a build to suit heliport for Air Logistics.

 Geltmore Oil Co. in 1977

-With the sale of the assets of Geltmore Oil Co. in 1977, Paul moved to Hobbs, NM to start a new chapter in his real estate career.
-While in Hobbs, he developed two mobile home parks with self storage (Yeso Village and Sunrise Village), an office warehouse complex (Sunrise Business Center) and obtained his general contractors license to learn more about construction by doing a series of for sale residential projects (Peaches Lane residences).
+With the sale of the assets of Geltmore Oil Co. in 1977, Paul moved to Hobbs, NM to start a new chapter in his business and real estate career.
+While in Hobbs, he invested much of his proceeds from Geltmore Oil Co. into oil and gas opportunities, developed two mobile home parks with self-storage (Yeso Village and Sunrise Village), an office warehouse complex (Sunrise Business Center) and obtained his general contractors license to learn more about construction by doing a series of for sale residential projects (Peaches Lane residences).
 By 1979, he had traveled NM and West Texas extensively and found many commercial development opportunities that were not readily obvious to the local developers.

 In June of 1979

 opportunities other than real estate also began to appear.
 This included the first investment in K-Bob’s Family Steakhouses which over the next several years turned in to an investment in 19 separate units in the Southwest.
-The first store was in Ruiddoso New Mexico on a lease basis, but several years later, the real estate was acquired along with other land an the prime intersection in the town..
+The first store was in Ruidoso, New Mexico in a leased building, but several years later, the real estate was acquired along with other land at the prime intersection in the town.

-One of the most significant projects started in 1980 when First Interstate Bank put our an RFP for the re-development of their downtown Santa Fe location in to what was then called First Interstate Plaza I & II, now known as 150 Washington and 125 Lincoln.
+One of the most significant projects started in 1980 when First Interstate Bank put out an RFP for the re-development of their downtown Santa Fe location into what was then called First Interstate Plaza I & II, now known as 150 Washington and 125 Lincoln.
 Paul’s TCC partnership responded to the RFP and was selected to be the developer.
-The two phase mixed use development, took from 180to 1983 to complete which included financing the project in one of the most difficult financial periods of US history.
+The two-phase mixed-use development, took from 1980 to 1983 to complete which included financing the project in one of the most difficult financial periods of US history.
 A prerequisite to starting construction was the need to relocate the bank’s operations center so that the buildings on Lincoln street could be demolished before the underground garage could be excavated.
 The Marquez Place project proved to be the solution to that problem.

 With several successful commercial projects in Santa Fe, a residential opportunity was uncovered.
 A home at 608 E. Palace Ave. came on the market which occupied a lot that extended all the way to Alameda.
 A plan was devised to add three new units with access from Alameda.
 The units were designed by Wayne Lloyd AIA, one of the more talented NM architects.